nokia/CMPclient-embedded/README.md

 Information about the needed Mbed CLI can be found in the [Mbed OS documentation] (https://docs.mbed.com/docs/mbed-os-handbook/en/5.1/dev\_tools/cli/).

-On Debian the Mbed CLI can be installed ike this:
+On Debian the Mbed CLI can be installed like this:

     $ apt-get install python-pip
     $ pip install mbed-cli

 The GNU ARM Embedded Toolchain can be downloaded from [here](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).

 Preparing to build

     $ mbed config --global GCC\_ARM\_PATH [path of Toolchain bin]
     $ mbed toolchain GCC\_ARM
     $ mbed target K64F